Germany's skilled worker shortage has reached an all-time high: Here are the roles that need filling.

 Plans for a new points-based visa system could make it easier for skilled workers to relocate to the country.

 At a skilled labour summit last year, the German government also emphasised that academic and vocational training are of equal importance.

 But which professions are they hoping to attract?

-Appealing specifically to skilled craftspeople, electrical engineers, IT specialists, carers, nurses, catering and hospitality professionals in an address on the government’s ‘Make it in Germany’ YouTube channel, Habeck adds, “We welcome people from all over the world”.
+Skilled craftspeople, electrical engineers and catering professionals were also highlighted as desired workers on the government’s ‘Make it in Germany’ YouTube channel last year, on which Habeck emphasised, “We welcome people from all over the world”.

-Other in-demand occupations listed on the government website include physicians and scientists.
-A shortage of metallurgy workers and builders has previously been reported.
+Another in-demand occupation listed on the government website includes physicians.
+A shortage of metallurgy workers has previously been reported.

 Germany wants to remove bureaucratic hurdles for skilled migrant workers

 In November 2021, Germany announced plans to allow dual nationality for non-EU citizens for the first time.
 Previously, this was only permitted under very specific circumstances.